Brainvibe/1UpLoot/README.md

 * Register Account
   * If the user decides to use the app, they're able to create an account and access all of the app's features.
 All passwords are encrypted in the database, to enhance security.

+* User Session
+  * When the user is logged in, they're able to create their collection, Add/Edit/Delete/Modify their games, in a more private and personalized way.

 * Filter
   * User can filter their games by Platforms and Game genres, helping giving a better overview of what games they have for each platform or genre.

-* User Session
+* Add/Edit/Delete tasks
-  * When the user is logged in, they're able to create their collection, Add/Edit/Delete/Modify their games, in a more private and personalized way.
+  * User can add any games they want and remove them.
+They're able to edit any games that were added as well.

 ### Features left to implement